-A clear sign of USB 3.0 support is that the USB ports in your computer identify themselves are being unique USB 3.0 sockets.
-It is very common for USB 3.0 sockets to contain blue plastic, somewhat that was very rare before USB 3.0 and has since come to signify USB 3.0 functionality.
+A clear sign of USB 3 support is that the USB ports in your computer identify themselves as being unique USB 3 sockets.
+It is very common for USB 3 sockets to contain blue plastic, something that was very rare before USB 3 and has since become somewhat of a standard to signify a USB 3 port.
 This can be seen in the photos below on the side of a laptop and the back of a desktop PC.

 Having done this if you still aren’t sure about the revision of USB your device/s are made for check in the manual or at the manufacturer website of each device.

-Here are two examples of recent USB 3.0 compatible devices and the indicators that confirm this.
+Here are two examples of recent USB 3 compatible devices and the indicators that confirm this.
 The item on the left is a high speed Lexar Flash Drive and the item on the right is a Kingston MobileLite memory card reader.
-Both have blue internal plastic elements in their plugs and both somewhere make reference to the "USB 3.0" (in the case of the card reader its hardly visible, but just right of the plug).
+Both have blue internal plastic elements in their plugs and both somewhere make reference to the "USB 3" (in the case of the card reader it's hardly visible, but just right of the plug).